dbashyal/Technooze_Tproductschedule/README.md

 This extension is based on 'scheduled products' extension by ecomdev.org who dropped support to this module, So I had to modify few bits and pieces to make it compatible for my requirement. i.e. magento community version 1.4.2.0

 This might also work with other versions but I haven't tested yet.

+Make sure you backup your database before applying this to production.
+I recommend you test on local, then on staging and if you are happy then only push to production.
+This extension is provided for free and I might not be able to reply to all issues (if any rises).
+Also I won't be responsible for any data loss because of this extension.
+This should only be installed by professional magento developers.

+This extension is working fine in my magento install 1.4.2.0